Cyagen's Summer Savings Promotion: Save up to 25% on all custom mouse & rat models - Ends August 31, 2019

 We offer up to a 10% bulk discount for large orders.
 Large orders are defined as 5 or more projects from the same institution.
 If you bundle your orders with those of your colleagues, you can all qualify for the bulk discount.

-Products are shipped from our Santa Clara, California facility.
+Products are shipped from our facility in China to our Santa Clara, California facility, then are relayed to end users.
 For mouse shipments, the shipping charge includes courier cost plus a $100/crate handling fee.
 DNA constructs in E. coli are shipped at room temperature, and the charge includes courier cost plus a $10 handling fee.
 We typically use World Courier to ship live mice and FedEx for other shipments.